Recover lost or deleted photos from iPhoto library after upgrading to EL Capitan in Mac

 If the above steps could not help in locating the file or they made you absolutely confused, then there is one simple way to retrieve and get back deleted photos and that is through our recovery software – Stellar Photo Recovery Software.

 Select the drive you want to scan for your lost photos

-All you need to do is download the Software Stellar Phoenix Photo Recovery Software, install it and you would restore all your photos back into your iPhoto gallery.
+All you need to do is download the Software Stellar Photo Recovery Software, install it and you would restore all your photos back into your iPhoto gallery.
 With the easy-to-use interface and powerful scan engine, it is able to retrieve all the deleted files.
 And that is why; it is the most easy and effective way to recover lost photos from iPhoto library after upgrading to EI Capitan in Mac.